Had3r/Ostoja-Milicz/README.md

 # Ostoja-Milicz
 This is the website of a real holiday resort.

-## General info

 The page made using the HTML5 UP template.

-## Technologies used
+### Technologies used
 * JavaScript
 * jQuery
 * CSS (SASS)

 ## To run click below:
 www.ostojamilicz.pl